-According to the American Academy of Periodontology and the 2003 World Health Organization report around 80% of adults over 35 suffer from periodontal disease.
-This disease is a bacterial infection resulting when food, bacteria and tartar are not sufficiently cleaned from the teeth.
-In the beginning, the infection develops along the gumline and when left untreated, it will progress beneath the gums to damage the gums, teeth and bone.
+According to the American Academy of Periodontology and 2003, World Health Organization report around 80% of adults over 35 suffer from periodontal disease.
+This disease is a bacterial infection resulting when food, bacteria, and tartar are not sufficiently cleaned from the teeth.
+In the beginning, the infection develops along the gumline and when left untreated, it will progress beneath the gums to damage the gums, teeth, and bone.
 Periodontal disease is the leading cause of tooth loss among adults.
-Dr. Charles Mayo, of the Mayo Clinic said back in the 1930’s, “People who keep their teeth live an average of 10 years longer than people who lose their teeth.”
+Dr. Charles Mayo, of the Mayo Clinic, said back in the 1930s, “People who keep their teeth live an average of 10 years longer than people who lose their teeth.”

 What is Periodontal Disease?